joyrexus/auth-demos/basic-auth/hapi-ldap-tls/README.md

     npm install
     npm run start

+Once the server is running try opening the login route ([`https://localhost:8080/login`](http://localhost:8080/login)) in a web browser.

-If you have a [CNet ID](https://itservices.uchicago.edu/services/cnetid) try ...
+You should get prompted for a username and password.
+If you have a [CNet ID](https://itservices.uchicago.edu/services/cnetid), you should get authenticated and receive a welcome message.

+Instead of using a web browser, you can alternatively test your credentials with our command-line client:

     node client.js --username CNET_ID --password CNET_PASS